BRISCOE GROUP LIMITED

 - ensuring that the Board is and remains appropriately skilled to meet the changing needs of the Company;

-- appointing the Managing Director; and
+- appointing and supporting the Managing Director; and

 - delegating to the Managing Director, the Chief Financial Officer, the Chief Operating Officer (and other executives as the Board determines from time to time) authority for the day to day management of the Company.